 GCSE English Language courses are for those who wish to gain a GCSE to improve job or higher education prospects.
 This course is free for learners who do not already have a grade C (or Grade 4) or above in this subject.

 Will I gain any qualification?

 Do I need any prior knowledge, skills or qualifications?

 Your written English (spelling, punctuation and grammar skills) must be secure before you start the course.
 There is an assessment which will determine whether the course is the right level for you.

 Please note, continuing on the course past week 5 is dependent upon passing a Unit 1 Assessment.

-You will study a variety of different texts; tackle creative writing tasks and complete a Speaking and Listening unit.
-There will be a Spoken Language assessment carried out in class in the spring term, plus two written exams on 2nd and 5th June 2020 Your written exams will take place at a central exam venue; not the centre at which you are studying the course
+You will study a variety of different texts; complete creative writing tasks and a Speaking and Listening unit.
+There will be a Spoken Language assessment in the spring term, plus two written exams in the summer.
+Your written exams will take place at a central exam venue.

 The course can lead to A Level, BTEC and Access courses, Higher Education and employment.

 There will be individual tasks, pair work and group activities.
-You will be involved in presentations, discussions and use of an online course to support your GCSE learning.
+You will be involved in presentations, discussions and use of online materials to support your GCSE learning.